teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 MB759 adds the inert `factoids-v3` package and moves the side-effect-free public readers `factoid` and `factoids` behind the reversible API v3 migration bridge.
 MB761 adds the separately authorized writers `learn` and `forget`.
-MB762 adds the exact on-only recall-counter authority but mounts no additional command.
+MB762 adds the exact on-only recall-counter authority.
+MB763 mounts `whatis`; the existing parser-level `?keyword` shortcut reaches that same handler.
 Installing
 the source still does not load, grant, enable or configure the package, and it does not change a factoid row.